EsranurGalipKayahan/technicaltest/README.md

 # Sara Beauty App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and template Typescript The demonstration is [here](https://youtu.be/baAeAhEtlWk)
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and template Typescript.\
+The demonstration is [here](https://youtu.be/baAeAhEtlWk)

 ## Available Scripts